vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 --8<-- "includes/abbreviations.md"

 ## Taxiing
-Two SMC positions exist which may sometimes be activated online.
-Everything west of RWY 16R is administered by SMC West, everything east of the runway is administered by SMC East.
+There are two SMC positions at Sydney.
+SMC West controls aprons and taxiways west of RWY 16R/34L, while SMC East controls east of RWY 34L/16R.

 ### Standard Taxi Routes
-Standard Taxi Routes are utilised at Sydney to simplify taxi instructions and provide a streamlined movement of aircraft.
-Except where other explicit taxi instructions are given, pilots shall follow the routes described below.
+Standard Taxi Routes are utilised at Sydney to simplify taxi instructions and streamline traffic flow.
+Except where other explicit taxi instructions are issued, pilots should follow the routes described below.

 !!! warning "Important"
-    SMC may provide instructions which contradict these standard taxi routes.
-Ensure you comply with any issued taxi instruction at all times.
+    SMC may issue instructions that differ from these standard taxi routes.
+Do not follow the standard routes if you are instructed otherwise.

-    Regardless of the taxi route used, all runway crossings require a specific clearance.
+    All runway crossings require a specific clearance, even if standard taxi routes are used.

 | Taxiway | Direction of Travel |
 | ------- | ------------------- |